 Chipmunks are not protected by federal law, but are protected by the Pennsylvania Game Commission.
 Pennsylvania law allows landowners to take chipmunks when they are causing or about to cause damage to property.

 Exclude chipmunks from buildings wherever possible.
-Use caulking, hardware cloth with ¼-inch mesh, or other appropriate materials to close openings where chipmunks could gain entry.
+Use caulking, hardware cloth with quarter-inch mesh, or other appropriate materials to close openings where chipmunks could gain entry.
 Hardware cloth also may be used to exclude chipmunks from flower beds.
-Seeds and bulbs can be covered by ¼-inch hardware cloth, and the cloth itself should be covered with soil.
+Seeds and bulbs can be covered by quarter-inch hardware cloth, and the cloth itself should be covered with soil.
 The cloth should extend at least 1 foot past each margin of the planting.
 Where high populations of chipmunks exist, exclusion often is less expensive than trapping.

-Where chipmunks are a problem, landscaping features, such as ground cover, trees, and shrubs should not be planted continuously connecting wooded areas with the foundations of homes.
+Where chipmunks are a problem, landscaping features, such as ground cover, trees, and shrubs should not be planted to continuously connect wooded areas with the foundations of homes.
 Cover provides protection for chipmunks that may attempt to gain access to the home.
-It also is difficult to detect chipmunk burrows that are adjacent to foundations when wood piles, debris, or ground cover plantings provide above-ground protection.
+It also is difficult to detect chipmunk burrows that are adjacent to foundations when wood piles, debris, or ground cover plantings provide aboveground protection.
 To prevent spilled bird seed from attracting and supporting chipmunks near homes, place bird feeders at least 15 to 30 feet from buildings.
 Keeping the grass cut short around the edges of buildings will provide less cover for the chipmunks and cause them to use the area less frequently.